 How Long Should a Widow or Widower Wait Before Remarrying?

 ‘How long should a widow or widower wait before remarrying’, is question we are asked often.
-If you’ve been widowed, it is a topic which brings with it many other important reasons to be introspective about how you’re feeling and what you want from the future.
+If you’ve been widowed, it is a topic which brings with it many important reasons to be introspective about how you’re feeling and what you want from the future.

-Before the prospect of marriage is even brought into the equation, you have to be sure you have sufficiently grieved for your previous partner.
-While it might be easy to convince yourself you’re adequately healed and ready for somebody new, the reality of being in another serious relationship can stir feelings that may lie deeper and which you have yet to confront.
+Before the prospect of marriage is even brought into the equation, however, you have to be sure you have sufficiently grieved for your previous partner.
+While it might be easy to convince yourself you are adequately healed and ready for someone new, the reality of being in another serious relationship can stir feelings that may lie deep within you and, which have yet to be confronted.

 Waiting until you’ve reached a place of balance and relative peace within your head and heart is a much better platform on which to consider dating again.
 Asking yourself what you want out of the next phase of your life is an important step, and you will need to give an honest appraisal about what your immediate needs and priorities are.
 If you rush into a new relationship without having grieved, you may make choices that are not a true reflection of what you’re really looking for.